Songmu/GitDDL-Migrator/README.md

 GitDDL::Migrator is database migration utility extended [GitDDL](http://search.cpan.org/perldoc?GitDDL).

 [GitDDL](http://search.cpan.org/perldoc?GitDDL) is very cool module.
 It's very simple and developer friendly.
-I use it in development, But features of it is not enough in operation phase.
+I use it in development, but features of it are not enough in operation phase.

-e.g.
+Features needed at operation phases are: e.g.

 - save migration history
 - rollback to previous version